iholser/chemical-logp/readme.md

 Additionally, a [neural network]() was constructed and evaluated.

 The best accuracy and performance was obtained using Support Vector Regression.
 The neural network acheived a comparable accuracy, but not as efficiently.

+## Deployment

+The model requires use of RDKit and is run using a docker container.
+The container is deployed to the google artifact repository and then executed using google cloud run.
+This provides a url endpoint.